How to Qualify for Settlement Loans

 Pros

-- Cash advance covers immediate and urgent financial needs with no long waiting time.
+- Cash advance can cover immediate and urgent financial needs.

-- You can afford to wait on a fair outcome and not settle for the first and lowest settlement offer.
+- You can afford to wait on a fair outcome and not settle for a low settlement offer.

-- Risk free – You owe nothing if you lose the lawsuit.
+- You usually owe nothing if you lose the lawsuit.

 - Funding does not depend on a good credit score.